-Practicing this will adjust your comfort zone as a place where you are willing to face risks and accept challenges.
-This anxiety-inducing habit will become the part of your comfort zone so the boundaries of the older zone will expand and take into it the optimal anxiety zone too.
+Practicing this will adjust your comfort zone to a place where you are willing to face risks and accept challenges.
+This anxiety-inducing habit will become part of your comfort zone so the boundaries of the older zone will expand and take into it the optimal anxiety zone too.

 “The more you expand your comfort zone, the bigger, more powerful things you will be able to bring into it.”

 5. Fight to use your Life…..Not to Lose it

 Life is all about using or losing the opportunity.
 Not using the maximum of your strengths and most of your abilities by staying in a fixed routine is more like losing them.

 When you don’t step out of your comfort zone, keep on playing safe and avoiding to stretch yourself, you remain stagnant.
 Safe and easy choices ground you to fear.

 In contrast, when you embrace challenges, stretch yourself from comfort zone to uncomfortable situations, you characterized your life by the exploration of courage and growth.

 “Everything worthwhile is uphill.
 You can’t experience a fully satisfying life by just coasting.
 Nothing that is good in life comes easy, and every little that comes easy is good”.